gabrieljsilva/nest-graphql-filters/README.md

 # Nest Graphql Filters
-Generate filters in a simple, automatic, and standardized way in the @nestjs framework and @nestjs/graphql using decorators.
+Generate filters in a simple, automatic and standardized way in the @nestjs framework and @nestjs/graphql using decorators.

 ## Installation